znes/angus/documentation/case-studies-methodology.md

 # Introduction

-For the determination of the plant and storage operation in the case studies, an economic parameter from the fundamental energy system model is used.
+For the determination of plant and storage operation in the ANGUS case studies, an economic parameter from the fundamental energy system model is used.
 The model is based on the Open Energy Modelling Framework (oemof).
+It models the german electricity with its electrical neighbours on an hourly basis.
+The linear programming model is a market simulation model using a perfect foresight approach.
-The parameter is derived from the shadow price as the change in the primal objective when relaxing the primal balancing constraint or as value of the dual variable associated to the primal balancing constraint:
+The economic parameter is derived from the shadow price which is equal to the dual variable associated with the electricity balancing constraint of the model.
+The dual variable / shadow price indicates the change in the primal objective when relaxing the primal balancing constraint:

 With $n$ producers producing a total amount of $b^*$, each producing amount $x_i$ with specific cost $c_i$: